nodejs/node/doc/api/stream.md

 const http = require('http');

 const server = http.createServer((req, res) => {
-  // `req` is an http.IncomingMessage, which is a Readable Stream
+  // `req` is an http.IncomingMessage, which is a Readable Stream.
-  // `res` is an http.ServerResponse, which is a Writable Stream
+  // `res` is an http.ServerResponse, which is a Writable Stream.

   let body = '';
   // Get the data as utf8 strings.
   // If an encoding is not set, Buffer objects will be received. req.setEncoding('utf8');

-  // Readable streams emit 'data' events once a listener is added req.on('data', (chunk) => {
+  // Readable streams emit 'data' events once a listener is added. req.on('data', (chunk) => {
     body += chunk;
   });

-  // The 'end' event indicates that the entire body has been received req.on('end', () => {
+  // The 'end' event indicates that the entire body has been received. req.on('end', () => {
     try {
       const data = JSON.parse(body);